r2devops/hub/README.md

 Check the [documentation](https://go2scale.gitlab.io/jobs/).

-## How to work on the documentation
+## How to update the documentation

 ### Requirements